-We are evaluating multiple LNP formulations with a view to enabling treatment of patients with all forms of FH, as well as multiple editor and gRNA options.
+In our early preclinical studies, we evaluated multiple LNP formulations with a view to enabling treatment of patients with all forms of FH, as well as multiple editor and gRNA options.
 In preclinical data generated to date, and discussed below, we have observed the following:

-- development of a proprietary GalNAc-targeting ligand that when added to an LNP is capable of delivering a base editor to the liver independent of the LDL receptor status in mice, and which may potentially be used to treat patients with HeFH and HoFH; - proof-of-concept data in NHPs for an ABE-ANGPTL3 precursor formulation demonstrating 60% whole liver editing, 95% reduction in ANGPTL3 and 64% reduction in triglycerides at two weeks after a single treatment; - durability data in NHPs for an ABE-ANGPTL3 precursor formulation demonstrating an ANGPTL3 reduction of 96% and triglyceride reduction of 69% seen at ten months following a single treatment; and - proof-of-concept data in an internally developed NHP model of HoFH using a single treatment of two different formulations of our proprietary GalNAc-LNPs to deliver our ANGPTL3-targeted base editor demonstrating approximately 94% (n=3) and 97% (n=3) reduction in blood ANGPTL3 protein, respectively, and reductions in LDL-C of nearly 100mg/dL, which was an approximately 35% reduction from baseline.
+- development of a proprietary GalNAc-targeting ligand that when added to an LNP is capable of delivering a base editor to the liver independent of the LDL receptor status in mice, and which may potentially be used to treat patients with HeFH and HoFH; - proof-of-concept data in NHPs for an ABE-ANGPTL3 precursor formulation demonstrating 60% whole liver editing, 95% reduction in ANGPTL3 and 64% reduction in triglycerides at two weeks after a single treatment; - durability data in NHPs for an ABE-ANGPTL3 precursor formulation demonstrating an ANGPTL3 reduction of 97% and triglyceride reduction of 71% seen at two years following a single treatment; and - proof-of-concept data in an internally developed NHP model of HoFH using a single treatment of two different formulations of our proprietary GalNAc-LNPs to deliver an ANGPTL3-targeted base editor demonstrating approximately 94% (n=3) and 97% (n=3) reduction in blood ANGPTL3 protein, respectively, and reductions in LDL-C of nearly 100 mg/dL, which was an approximately 35% reduction from baseline.